oneapi-src/oneDNN/doc/performance_considerations/dispatcher_control.md

 * AVX2 < AVX512_CORE < AVX512_CORE_VNNI < AVX512_CORE_BF16 < AVX512_CORE_FP16 < AVX512_CORE_AMX,
 * AVX2 < AVX2_VNNI.

-This feature can also be managed at run-time with the following functions:
+This feature can also be managed at runtime with the following functions:
-* @ref dnnl::set_max_cpu_isa function allows changing the ISA at run-time.
+* @ref dnnl::set_max_cpu_isa function allows changing the ISA at runtime.
 The limitation is that it is possible to set the value only once.
 This ensures that the JIT-ed code observe consistent CPU features both during generation and execution.
 In addition, it is advised to call this function before any